BcryptNet/bcrypt.net/readme.md

 _v5.0.0_ - Breaking change

 - Drops support for .net 2, 3.5, 5.0
-- Renamed namespace to `nBCrypt` to fix the issue with the class and namespace clashing.
+- Renamed namespace to `BcryptNet` to fix the issue with the class and namespace clashing.
 -

 _v4.0.3_ - Addition of .net 6 targeting; tidy up targets.